 Our first stop is at PappaRoti Coquitlam.
 Like other locations, Here they serve their signature treats such as the Coconut Rollie and the Coffee Caramel Coated Suger Bun.
 The lovely sugar bun reminds me of the pineapple bun that I grew up eating.
 For beverages, I enjoyed a couple of their signature Karak Tea.
 Their signature ice blended chocolate and the freshly brewed JJ Bean coffee are also available for the tasting.

 Next, we headed to Henderson Mall, a Chinese themed mall right across from Lincoln Station.
 One would compare it to Crystal Mall in Burnaby, as there are many food vendors serving a wide range Asian inspired cuisines at the sizable food court spanning 2 levels.

-We were getting a glimpse of authentic Korean street food from the latest food stall called Seoul Truck Street Food.
+We were getting a glimpse of authentic Korean street food from the latest food stall called Seoul over the counter xanax substitutes Truck Street Food.
 An applause to the design of the stall because it was built looking just like a food truck.